Localized sensitivity analysis at high-curvature boundary points of reconstructing inclusions in transmission problems

 From \eqref{eq:b1}, it is natural to expect that the curvature of the boundary of the inclusion should also enter into the scattered field in an explicit way.
 In fact, in what follows, we shall establish such an explicit dependence locally at a boundary point with a high magnitude of mean curvature.
 It turns out that the corresponding derivation is technical and tricky.
-For that purpose, we need to introduce the so-called generalized polarisation tensor (GPT) in arbitrary dimensions in the next subsection.
+For that purpose, we need to introduce the so-called GPT in arbitrary dimension in the next subsection.